Our National Graduate Program gives recent university graduates the opportunities to develop their career.

 - excellent written and verbal communication skills

-- the ability to establish positive working relationships with team members and stakeholders
+- the ability to establish positive working relationships

 - support for a workplace culture that values diversity, respect and inclusion

-You must also have a degree in:
+You must also have a degree in either:

 - data analytics